Raytogether/documentation-projects/docs/index.md

 Information about backup strategies and tools:

-- [Backup Strategy](./backup/strategy/) - Overall approach to data backup and preservation
+- [Backup Strategy](./backup-strategy/) - Overall approach to data backup and preservation
-- [Borg Research](./backup/borg/) - Notes and documentation on using Borg Backup
-- [Cloud Backup Research](./backup/cloud/) - Findings on cloud-based backup solutions

 ## Learning Resources